efrecon/machinery/docs/Reference.md

 `labels` should be itself a dictionary.
 The content of this dictionary will be used as labels for the docker machines that are created.
-These labels can be used to schedule components on particular machines at a later time.
+These labels can be used to schedule services on particular machines at a later time.

 #### `options`